-At Community Hospital, we believe that all of these factors are important to the quality of your care.
-Our Diagnostic and Interventional Radiology department's services are intertwined with almost every hospital service, from orthopedics to cardiology to cancer, and the level of care you receive during radiology tests and procedures is a reflection of what you can expect of your entire experience at Community Hospital.
+At Community Hospital, we believe all of these are important elements in the quality of your care.
+Our Diagnostic and Interventional Radiology services are intertwined with almost every hospital service, from orthopedics to cardiology to cancer, and the level of care you receive during radiology tests and procedures is a reflection of what you can expect of your entire experience at Community Hospital.

 Focus on safety

 We know you are concerned about safety when it comes to the use of radiation in imaging — and so are we.
 Our team of board-certified radiologists and expertly trained technologists are committed to using the lowest dose of radiation possible to acquire images.
 Community Hospital takes part in the American College of Radiology’s Image Gently™ and Image Wisely campaigns, for children and adults, respectively.
 The campaigns raise awareness of opportunities to eliminate unnecessary imaging examinations and to lower radiation in necessary imaging examinations to only that needed to acquire appropriate images.
 Read more about our safety efforts and questions you can ask to ensure that your imaging studies are being done as safely as possible.